Our Approach to Vulnerability Management

 While containers offer great benefits for our developers and customers in terms of being able to deploy code that can be used in a variety of environments, they can be a source of security vulnerabilities if the contents of the images consist of out-of-date or otherwise insecure libraries or components.

-To address this, Atlassian integrates a full container security scanning process into our CI/CD pipeline for any containers that are deployed into our development, staging or production environments.
-We use the Snyk open source engine for this purpose.
+To address this, Atlassian integrates an event driven container security scanning process that monitors deployments made through our Micros deployment platform for any containers that are deployed into our production environments.
+Additionally, developers are able to integrate a scanning process into our CI/CD pipeline for any containers that are deployed into our development environments.
+We use the Snyk Container engine for this purpose.
 Snyk provides a set of tools that undertakes a deep inspection of any container images that are deployed by our developers.
-This includes a detailed analysis of those images to identify the various components they contain (including operating system and application packages, third party libraries as well as configuration files).
+This includes a detailed analysis of those images to identify the various components they contain, and determining which have known vulnerabilities.

 Open source dependencies

-While it's important to find and fix vulnerabilities in our own code, our products and services also rely on numerous open source libraries.
+While it's important to find and fix vulnerabilities in our own code, our products and services also rely on numerous third party libraries.
 It is therefore equally critical that we are aware of what libraries we're using and that they're up to date with the latest security bug fixes.
-We use a tool called SourceClear to assist us with this.
-SourceClear provides a scanner that can identify dependencies in any of our software builds and can then compare these libraries to a database of known security vulnerabilities.
+We use a tool called Snyk to assist us with this.
+Snyk provides a scanner that can identify dependencies in any of our software builds and can then compare these libraries to a database of known security vulnerabilities.

-Any identified vulnerabilities, whether found via Snyk or SourceClear, are then raised automatically via a formal Jira ticket with the relevant product team in accordance with the vulnerability management process we described earlier on this page.
+Any identified vulnerabilities are then raised automatically via a formal Jira ticket with the relevant product team in accordance with the vulnerability management process we described earlier on this page.

 Other initiatives that we use to help combat vulnerabilities